Javier Garcia (soccer, born 1998)

-Javier Garcia (born March 23, 1998) is an American professional soccer player who currently plays for El Paso Locomotive in the USL Championship.
+Javier Garcia (born March 23, 1998) is an American professional soccer player who currently plays for Texoma FC in USL League One.

 Career

 Youth & College

 Garcia played with the Rio Grande Valley FC academy between 2017 and 2020, before going on to play college soccer at the University of Texas Rio Grande Valley in 2020.
 Garcia was with the Vaqueros between 2020 and 2021, but didn't make an appearance for the team.

 Professional

 On August 17, 2021, Garcia signed his first professional contract, joining his former youth club Rio Grande Valley FC of the USL Championship.

 On January 6, 2023, Garcia joined USL Championship side El Paso Locomotive for their 2023 season.

+On February 6, 2025, Garcia joined USL League One side Texoma FC for the 2025 season.